ReasonCore AI Data partner

 Eval harness included

-4 task variants, oracle validation, judge-model scorer.
+18 task variants, two-layer scoring, judge-model rationale grading.
 Ready to run.

 Ready to close the spatial reasoning gap?